Jim Landis: Major League career

 Landis began his career in the major leagues playing for the Chicago White Sox in 1957, where he remained for seven more seasons.
 He helped the "Go-Go White Sox" win the 1959 American League Pennant, hitting .272 with 26 doubles.
 He led the American League that season with 13 sacrifice hits and 426 and 420 putouts as a center fielder and an outfielder, and hit .292 during the 1959 World Series against the Los Angeles Dodgers.

 In the 1960 season, he hit .253 and had 23 stolen bases.
 In 1961, he hit .283 with 22 home runs, 8 triples, 85 RBIs, and won his first of five consecutive American League Gold Glove Awards.
 In 1962, he played in two All-Star games.
 In 1963, Landis led the American League in fielding with a .993 fielding average both as a center fielder and an outfielder.

 Landis was traded on January 20, 1965 to the Kansas City Athletics, where he played one season.
 He also played one season for the Cleveland Indians in 1966.
 In 1967, he finished his 11-year major league career playing for three teams: The Houston Astros, Detroit Tigers, and the Boston Red Sox.

 Known more for his defensive abilities, Landis posted a .989 fielding percentage at all three outfield positions in his major league career.

 Later years

 Landis went into the safety sign business for several years after playing professional baseball and also coached for Babe Ruth League baseball.
 He made his home in Napa, California, with his wife Sandy (née Foster).

 Death

-Landis succumbed after a 3-month battle with lung cancer at his home in Napa on October 7, 2017, the day following his 61st wedding anniversary.
+Landis died from lung cancer at his home in Napa on October 7, 2017, the day after his 61st wedding anniversary, following a 3-month illness.
 He was 83.